ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 2. Checking alignment may be much less expensive than checking pointer range validity.

+3. As of R4 of this paper, `is_sufficiently_aligned`
+    is available without including an `mdspan` header, and thus is useful even to those who do not adopt `mdspan`.

 Regarding (1), we think the most common use case for `aligned_accessor`'s `explicit` converting constructor